AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/headings-and-organization.md

 ---
-group: admin-style-guide
-subgroup: Writing and Content
-title: Admin Headings and Organization
+title: Headings and organization | Commerce Admin Development
-menu_title: Headings and Organization
-menu_order: 6
-menu_node:
+description:
 ---

+# Headings and organization

 Use consistent heading structure and content prioritization to create a hierarchy for users to easily navigate Admin.

 ## Headings